DigitalCorgi/loaders/README.md

 ## [Wallpaper Downloader](https://rsch.neocities.org/wallloader)

-WIP downloader for various Android wallpaper applications that runs in your browser.
+WIP downloader for various Android wallpaper applications that runs in your browser, currently supporting Backdrops, Behang and Wallpaperboard.